zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/Sparkline.md

     $sparkline->dragStart(new \Kendo\JavaScriptFunction('function(e) { }'));
     ?>

-### legendLabelClick
+### legendItemClick
-Fires when an legend label is clicked.
+Fires when an legend item is clicked.

 #### Returns
 `\Kendo\Dataviz\UI\Sparkline`